 Lobectomy

-Your lungs have multiple separate divisions, called lobes, which help your lungs function as they should.
-If a disease, such as tuberculosis, emphysema or fungal infections, or cancerous tumor infects a lobe, surgeons can perform a lobectomy.
-During this procedure, your surgeon can remove the affected lobe to prevent the disease or cancer from spreading to healthier lobes.
+During this procedure, the surgeon removes the affected lobe to prevent the disease or cancer from spreading to healthier lobes.
 Its removal can preserve the health of surrounding lobes that can maintain the lung’s normal function.

 Lung Biopsy

-People at risk of lung disease or lung cancer can benefit from a lung biopsy.
 In this procedure, surgeons remove samples of lung tissue and examine them for abnormalities.
-This can help your doctor assess, diagnose and guide treatment of confirmed conditions.
-Methods of performing lung biopsies vary depending on the disease or condition being evaluated.
-Talk to your doctor about which procedure they recommend and ways you should prepare for your biopsy.
+This can help your doctor assess, diagnose and guide treatment for confirmed conditions.

 Carotid Endarterectomy